stimm-ai/stimm/docs/developer/integration-examples.md

 ## SIP Integration for Deployed Instances

-If you have a deployed Stimm instance (e.g., on a public server) and want to connect it to a traditional telephony system, you can use the built‑in SIP bridge.
+If you have a deployed Stimm instance (e.g., on a public server) and want to connect it to a traditional telephony system, you can use the built-in SIP bridge.

 ### How It Works